 Mammalian target of rapamycin – or mTOR for short.
 (Rapamycin is an immuno-suppressant, so the name is a reference to the enzyme it inhibits.) mTor is a sort of general contractor that is in charge of the major repair projects that your body is constantly undergoing.

 As Professor David Sabatini, biologist at the Massachusetts Institute of Technology, who studies the basic mechanisms that regulate growth, says ‘[mTOR] has a finger in every process in a cell’.
-For instance, as well as carefully monitoring amino acids in the body and proteins in the diet, it responds to and organises signals from insulin.
+For instance, as well as carefully monitoring Amino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine… in the body and proteins in the diet, it responds to and organises signals from insulin.

 The details are very complicated, but the bottom line is simple.
 Ultimately, mTOR is a prudent chancellor that runs your internal economy.
 Its main job is to promote growth, so it has to monitor the body’s fuel supplies closely.